-7.4.2 Future Work on Assurance Techniques
+7.2.2 Future Work on Assurance Techniques

 The importance suggested by Section 4.2 of a small number of assurance techniques provides an incentive for further research on those techniques.
-While Automated Static Analysis and Pene-tration Testing have received a good deal of research attention, participant comments, especially Blockers and Motivators, suggest areas for inquiry for others:
+While Automated Static Analysis and Penetration Testing have received a good deal of research attention, participant comments, especially Blockers and Motivators, suggest areas for inquiry for others:

-Dioekeis and motivator s, suggest areas for inquiry for others.
-Threat Assessment Participants requested example expert assessments for different do- mains and types of software, to act as a basis for their own assessments.
-Configuration Review 7 1 Configuration Review ~ nerability databases to support more fine-grained component analysis.
-Code Review Traditional line-by-line code review may not be optimal for security is- sues: one participant, for example, described instead asking developers to show in their code how they addressed specific security issues.
-There is a need for experimentation investigating the merits of different ap- proaches.
-Product Negotiation Participants requested methods to express specific security improve- ments as organization benefits; and ways to identify the probability of different security breaches.
-From Section 7.2, we also conclude a need also to find ways to identify and address blockers and motivators during the process.
-I (·· (· C 1 Incentivization Ses- Alternatives to the Agile Security Game include Capture-the-flag sion games, Penetration Test-based sessions, and case study-based training.
-While this work proves the success of the first, research would be valu- able to compare other approaches in differing situations.
+Threat Assessment Participants requested example expert assessments for different domains and types of software, to act as a basis for their own assessments.

+Configuration Review Several Blockers suggest a need for improvements to tools and to vulnerability databases to support more fine-grained component analysis.

+Code Review Traditional line-by-line code review may not be optimal for security issues: one participant, for example, described instead asking developers to show in their code how they addressed specific security issues.
+There is a need for experimentation investigating the merits of different approaches.

+Product Negotiation Participants requested methods to express specific security improvements as organization benefits; and ways to identify the probability of different security breaches.

+Incentivization Ses-

+sion

+Alternatives to the Agile Security Game include Capture-the-flag games, Penetration Test-based sessions, and case study-based training.
+While this work proves the success of the first, research would be valuable to compare other approaches in differing situations.

 On-the-job Training The interventions provide only a one-off security improvement.
-Games On-the-job Training such as the "covert saboteur" in Team A offer opportunities for devel- opers to develop their skills further.
-However, as we saw, the effective- ness of such approaches depends on personal aspects and team dynam- ics (Section 6.2.1).
+Games such as the "covert saboteur" in Team A offer opportunities for developers to develop their skills further.
+However, as we saw, the effectiveness of such approaches depends on personal aspects and team dynamics (Section 6.2.1).
 Research is needed to provide low-time-cost ways to continue the team security improvement process.